Help

 The app can be in 2 possible states:

 1. Standby: The receiver is “asleep” , and not present on your network.
-This is indicated by the main switch being in the off position, and the glowing light in the lower-right corner of the speaker.
+This is indicated by the main switch being off and the glowing light at the lower right corner of the speaker.

 2. On: The receiver is “awake” , and ready to receive audio.
-It has registered itself on your network and will appear as a receiver in the AirPlay® menu of devices also on the network.
+It has registered itself on your network and will appear in the AirPlay® menu on other devices connected to the same network.
 A persistent notification will also appear to indicate this state.

 By default, the app will go back to sleep in 3 minutes if no audio is received.
 This is because while it is ready to receive, the device’s radio must remain active to listen for incoming connections, which increases battery usage.
 You can change or disable this duration from the Settings page.